drand/website/docs/concepts/specification.md

 }
 ```

-**Final Beacon Creation**: For each incoming partial beacon packet, a
+**Final beacon creation**: For each incoming partial beacon packet, a
 node must first verify it, using the partial signature verification routine and
 then stores it in a temporary cache if it is valid.
 As soon as there is at
 least a threshold of valid partial signatures, the node can aggregate them to